Chronology

 January 26–February 7, 1953

-Second solo exhibition at John Heller Gallery, consisting of oils and watercolors based on Americana themes.
+Second solo exhibition at John Heller Gallery, consisting of oils and watercolors with Americana themes.
 The Statesman is reproduced in Artnews in black and white.

 September 20–October 5, 1953